What is DeFi?

 4. You make a mistake

-You are your own bank, so your mistakes are your mistakes: Hacked keys, hacked notepads, hacked metamask, paper wallet lost in the wash or giving your money to a fraudulent project could all see you lose your money.
+You are your own bank, your own financial institution.
+This means, that your mistakes are your mistakes: Hacked keys, hacked notepads, hacked metamask, paper wallet lost in the wash, or giving your money to a fraudulent project could all see you lose your money.

 How OSOM can help with DeFi Earn